About

 From Tropical Medicine to Oncology and Back

-I was a manuscript editor at Norton in the 1980s when I got my first assignment in biomedicine, editing a new publication about Merck’s basic science research.
-The first issue reported preliminary findings on Merck’s best-selling veterinary product ivermectin, which was showing potential as a possible treatment for human onchocerciasis—“river blindness”—a scourge of South America and sub-Saharan Africa.
-That initial experience, and my continuing interest in the ivermectin story as it unfolded to become one of the 20th century’s signal achievements in tropical medicine, encouraged me to pursue a career in science-based storytelling.
+I was a manuscript editor at Norton in the 1980s when I got my first assignment in biomedicine, copyediting a newsletter about Merck’s basic science research.
+The first issue reported preliminary findings on Merck’s veterinary product ivermectin, which was showing potential as a possible treatment for human onchocerciasis—“river blindness”—a scourge of South America and sub-Saharan Africa.
+That initial experience, and my continuing interest in the ivermectin story as it unfolded to become one of the 20th century’s signal achievements in tropical medicine, encouraged me to pursue a career in science-based storytelling that led me to staff positions at Norton Medical Books; Kallir, Philips, Ross; Merck’s Human Health Division; United Hospital Fund of New York; Scientific American Medicine; Memorial Sloan Kettering Cancer Center; and Ruder Finn Healthcare.